w3c/webextensions/proposals/split_view_modification.md

 ## Future Work

-The `tabs.createSplitView` method could take an additional `options` object to enable additional behaviors, such as the relative size.
+The `tabs.createSplit` method could take an additional `options` object to enable additional behaviors, such as the relative size.

+The `tabs.createSplit` method could support tabs that are not adjacent or in a different order.

-The `tabs.createSplitView` method is forwards-compatible with the possibility of a split view having more than two tabs.
+The `tabs.createSplit` method is forwards-compatible with the possibility of a split view having more than two tabs.